 Our full report into arts-based police-community engagement at Coventry City of Culture 2021 is now available.Link opens in a new window

-We’re building further on this research in the coming months: evaluating an outreach programme led by WMP and Ernst and Young for young people at risk of school exclusion and/or involvement in criminal activity; collaborating with the Belgrade Theatre to produce a performance piece based on the findings from our research around young people’s experiences of policing in Coventry; and constructing an empathetic story-telling initiative in which a group of young people share their experiences of policing with frontline officers.
+We have also carried out an evaluation of an outreach programme led by WMP and Ernst and Young for young people at risk of school exclusion and/or involvement in criminal activity, and we are constructing an empathetic story-telling initiative in which a group of young people share their experiences of policing with frontline officers.

 For more information, follow the links below.